 What lift should I choose to install 33, 34, or 35-inch tires on a Toyota Tacoma?

 There is a wide choice of aftermarket suspension lift kits available for Toyota Tacoma, starting from simple 1″ and 2″ space, up to 4-6″ long-travel suspension kits.
 You can read more about them in this article.

-As you see, it is absolutely possible to install larger 33″ or 35″ tires on your Toyota Tacoma.
-It requires a bit of research and measuring to choose the right wheel/lift combo, but it is much easier to rely on the experience of the owners who already completed this sort of modification.
-We encourage you to check forums, and social media, find the look you want, and get the parts used on this particular vehicle.
+As you see, it is absolutely possible to install larger 33″ on your Toyota Tacoma, while 35″ tires will require more serious modifications.
+Choosing a perfect wheel combo requires a bit of research and measuring, but it is much easier to rely on the experience of the owners who already completed this sort of modification.
+We encourage you to check forums and Tacoma features on our site to find the look you want, and get the parts used on this particular vehicle.
 As an alternative, you can always rely on professional advice from experienced professionals at your local shop or take advantage of phone or online support at the online shop you trust.

 *Since the suspension modifications and the installation of the oversized tires require advanced measurements and depend on many parameters, such as vehicle sub-model, trim level, state of the suspension components, aftermarket upgrades, etc., we highly recommend confirming fitment parameters for your particular vehicle with the sales representative of your lift and tire supplier before making a purchase.
 The recommendations in this article are presented for general informational purposes only, so we are not responsible for any problems with the wheel and tire fitment or any other damage that may occur to your vehicle.

 Automotive journalist and technical writer at Offroadium.com with more than 10 years of experience in the sphere of aftermarket parts and 4×4 vehicle modifications.
 Passionate about off-roading, outdoor adventures, and an active lifestyle.